4-IA/4-IA/README.md

     </td>
   </tr>
 </table>
-Telegram Group Bot - Allow users in your group to register a wallet to receive a daily amount of assets that you select
+Allow users in your group to register a wallet to receive a daily amount of assets that you select

 ---